 Under normal circumstances, you can borrow from your 401(k) plan and repay the loan through automated deductions from your payroll check.
 However, when you are in a Chapter 13 bankruptcy, you cannot legally borrow from your 401(k) without repercussions, unless you have permission from the federal bankruptcy court trustee.

 Defining Chapter 13 Bankruptcy

 Chapter 13 bankruptcy is different from a Chapter 7 bankruptcy.
+When you file Chapter 7 bankruptcy, the court dismissed your debt and you don't have to pay it back.
 When you file for a Chapter 13 bankruptcy in federal court, you agree to a repayment plan that allows you to pay your creditors in full or at a determined percentage of monies owed.

 If you are intent on borrowing money from your 401(k) fund, you must discuss the loan with your attorney.
 The attorney will discuss the matter with the trustee in charge of your Chapter 13 bankruptcy.
 The decision to allow you to borrow money from your 401(k) fund is at the discretion of the trustee and the bankruptcy courts.
 The request is rarely granted.